 If that sounds a little far-fetched to you, consider this: Back in the 1880s thousands of children died mysteriously until a scientists realized that arsenic-laced pigments in wallpaper, curtains and carpets interacted with household bacteria and fungi to create a deadly nerve gas called trimethylarsine (source).

-Of course, most of us (including me!) have slept on toxic mattresses with our babies.
-Personally, I these compounds are most likely to have an effect if other factors are present – a vaccine reaction, serious illness, underdeveloped neurology with respect to breathing patterns, etc. Now that we know better we will do better, so I’m saving my pennies to buy a non-toxic mattress using this shopping guide.
+Of course, most of us (including me!) have slept on a less-than-ideal mattresses with our babies.
+Personally, I think these compounds are most likely to have an effect if other factors are present.
+Now that we know better we will do better, so I’m saving my pennies to buy a non-toxic mattress using this shopping guide.
 In the meantime, though, I’m using the inexpensive wrap option at the end of the guide.
 Would I still bedshare without a cover?
 Absolutely.
-For me the physiological benefits of mother/baby pairs sleeping close to one another far outweighs this risk.
+For me the physiological benefits of mother/baby pairs sleeping close to one another outweighs this risk.

 Other chemicals to avoid: Harsh detergents and perfumes.
 Not only do these often contain hormone-disrupting chemicals, they mask your “homing beacon” scent.